 How the Event Loop works in Node.js

-Event Loop β the mechanism that allows single-threaded Node.js to handle thousands of concurrent I/O operations without blocking, by delegating work to the OS and libuv's thread pool, then scheduling callbacks through a series of ordered phases.
+Event Loop is the mechanism that lets single-threaded Node.js handle concurrent I/O without blocking.
+It delegates work to the OS and libuv, then routes completed callbacks through six ordered phases per tick.

 Theory